pockche123/film-server/README.md

 ﻿# film-server
 ## Film App

-The Film App is a Java-based application that allows users to browse and manage a collection of films.
+The Film App is a Java-based application that allows users to browse and manage a collection of Studio Ghibli films.
 It provides features for searching films, viewing details, and managing user accounts.

 ### Prerequisites